creme332/my-odin-projects/photo-tagging/README.md

 * Photo zooming
 * Reveal position of character option
 * Multiple maps with randomized characters
-* User rated maps
-* User-submitted maps
 * Global leaderboard
-* Player statistics with graphs
+* Profile page with statistics with graphs and settings
 # How to play

 If you get stuck click on zoom to element button.
 You will have to wait 30s to use this button again.
 The more times you used this button,